GenericMappingTools/gmt/trunk/doc/rst/source/gmtswitch.rst

-**gmtswitch** helps you modify your environment to allow for the switching back and forth between several installed GMT versions, in particular GMT 5 beta and versions from the GMT 4.x series.
+**gmtswitch** helps you modify your environment to allow for the switching back and forth between several installed GMT versions, in particular GMT 5 and versions from the GMT 4 series.
 It works by maintaining a list of directories to GMT installations in a file in your home directory, then manipulates a symbolic link to point to the GMT directory whose executables we wish to use [The Windows version works a